The Money and Pensions Service’s vision is “Everyone making the most of their money and pensions.“

 We provide people in England with information and advice on debt and are the biggest funder of free debt advice.

-In 2019/20 we will continue to work with our delivery partners to support 560,000 customers to get free and effective advice while driving up the quality of debt advice and providing training and support to advisers on the ground.
+We continue to work with our delivery partners to support customers to get free and effective advice while driving up the quality of debt advice and providing training and support to advisers on the ground.

 3. Money guidance